iamarsingh3/iamarsingh3/README.md

 - ⚡ Fun fact: Everything is fun when you enjoy doing it.

 ## 🛠 Skills
-- SpreadSheet - Google Sheets, MS Excel
+- Spreadsheet - Google Sheets, MS Excel
 - SQL - My SQL
 - Bi tool - Google Data Studio, Tableau

+-- Here are Data Visualization works by [Tableau](https://public.tableau.com/app/profile/amar.singh1017/vizzes)
 <!---
 iamarsingh3/iamarsingh3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.